Steering companies toward your B2B marketing funnel is much more complex than you think.

 Say, you’re planning to start your dropshipping business in socks—just an example.
-How would you secure a socks supplier?
+How do you secure a socks supplier?

 Alibaba is a well-known third-party e-commerce platform that hosts overseas wholesale.
 So, by my guess, your first choice would be to approach Alibaba.
 Right?

-From there, you’d compare several socks companies, study their product features, observe their reviews, learn more from online communities before contacting the suppliers— presumably Zhuji Xinrun trading co.
+From there, you’d compare several socks companies, study their product features, observe their reviews, learn more from online communities before contacting the suppliers— Zhuji Xinrun Trading Co.

 Here, you essentially went through the ZX marketing funnel.

-Alibaba platform, product features, reviews, online community, videos; they’re touchpoints ZX use to generate leads.
+Alibaba platform, product features, reviews, online community, videos; they’re touchpoints ZX uses to generate leads.

 ZX’s is a typical digital B2B marketing funnel most online B2B brands employ.